Exotic caulerpa

 Why is it a pest?

 Exotic caulerpa is a highly invasive seaweed that forms dense underwater fields, smothering the seafloor and outcompeting native species for space.
 It can disrupt local ecosystems, crowding out important marine life like sponges, mussels, scallops, and even native Caulerpa species.
-This seaweed poses significant risks to recreational, cultural, and commercial marine activities.
-Once established, it is challenging to remove and can spread easily through fragmentation.

 What does it look like?

-• Size: Fronds grow up to 10 cm long.
+• Size: Fronds (leaves) grow up to 10 cm long.

-• Similar species: Looks similar to native seaweeds but has a distinctive oar blade-shaped frond.
+• Similar Species: Looks similar to native seaweeds but has a distinctive oar blade-shaped frond.

-• Habitat: Found on hard surfaces, sandy areas, and in both shallow and deeper waters, often forming dense mats that can extend up to 40 meters deep.
+• Habitat: Grows between 2 and 35 meters below the tideline on both hard surfaces and sandy areas.
+Found on hard surfaces, sandy areas, and in both shallow and deeper waters, often forming dense mats that can extend up to 40 meters deep.

 When can I spot it best?